Arizona: See. Do. Explore.

 Casa Grande Ruins National Monument

-Casa Grande, or "Big House," one of the largest and most mysterious prehistoric structures ever built in North America.
-Casa Grande Ruins, the nation's first archeological preserve, protects the Casa Grande and other archeological sites within its boundaries.
+Casa Grande, or "Big House," is one of the largest and most mysterious prehistoric structures ever built in North America.
+Casa Grande Ruins, the nation's first archaeological preserve, protects the Casa Grande and other archaeological sites within its boundaries.

 Located near the spot where Arizona, Nevada and California meet, Bullhead City is a rapidly growing community nestled along the beautiful blue waters of the Colorado River.
-About three and a half hours from Peoria.
+About 3-1/2 hours from Peoria.

 Just across the river from Bullhead City, Arizona, Laughlin offers a variety of resort/casinos as well as fun activities for tourists such as jet skiing, boat tours and more.
-About three and a half hours from Peoria.
+About 3-1/2 hours from Peoria.

-The old western town has a great deal to offer including old mines, including the famous Vulture Mine, gold panning, rodeo, shopping, good food and much more.
+This old western town has a great deal to offer including old mines, the famous Vulture Mine, gold panning, rodeo, shopping, good food and much more.
 About 1 hour from Peoria.